GPT1 – Improving Language Understanding by Generative Pre-Training

 warnings.warn(

-We decode the tokens to obtain the output statement
+We decode the tokens to obtain the output sentence

 decoded_output = tokenizer.decode(output_tokens[0], skip_special_tokens=True)